Create a Campaign Group

 This article describes how to set up and manage a campaign group.
-For general information about campaign groups and how they fit into the overall campaign structure, refer to the Campaign Structure and Terminology page.

 The following topics are covered in this article:

 - Edit a campaign group

 - Start a campaign group in a Paused state

 - Start, pause, or stop a campaign group - includes information about List Reset options

 - Automatically complete a campaign group upon record depletion